wds4/tribal-tapestry/essays/bookJustification/introduction/README.md

 Objective truth refers to the truth according to whatever reality is accessible to us, whether that be a simulation, a butterfly's dream, or something else.
 Objective truth does NOT refer to the deeper, underlying truth that is not accessible to us ... assuming one exists (which is unknowable, by definition).

+## Don't Know Thyself

+An auxiliary hypothesis of this book is the Prime Directive, which is the directive to deny the full extent of the social cognitive mode in oneself and in one's tribe, despite an exquisite sensitivity to its presence in The Other.
+In other words, be ignorant of the dual hypothesis.
+The primary method is to erase the very words that are used to communicate the hypothesis.
+Adherence to the Prime Directive is neuro-normative behaviour, while Deviation from the Primae Directive is one form of neuroatypical.

+The Prime Directive makes sense: Any strategy that can minimize the damage of the narrative fiction to the default cognitive mode will be implemented.
+The social mode requires us to lie, and there is literature that self-deception decreases the cognitve cost of lying.
+IOW, the best liar is one who believes the lies.